Abdollah Mirza Dara: Rule over Zanjan

 In March 1809, Abdollah Mirza, who was thirteen at the time, was appointed by his father to rule the cities of Zanjan, Sojas, Sohrevard, Abhar, and Soltanieh.
 He was also the governor of the Khamseh province.
 Mohammad Taqi Saheb Ali Abadi, Fath-Ali Shah's favorite poet, was appointed as Abdollah Mirza's regent.
 Because of his guardian's teachings, Abdollah Mirza developed a taste in poetry.
 Ali Abadi served as regent for Abdollah Mirza until 1819, when Fath-Ali Shah ordered him to return to Tehran.
 Abdollah Mirza's rule over Zanjan was a period of prosperity and development.
 By his order, the Jameh Mosque of Zanjan (built in 1826) and Zanjan Government House were built.
 The Zanjan Bazaar was expanded as well.

 In 1810, Abdollah Mirza was informed of valuables being discovered in an area by a mountain near Zanjan.
 Abdollah sent for an investigation.
 They discovered the tomb of Arghun Khan, Ilkhan of Ilkhanate which was filled with gold and jewelry.
 Abdollah Mirza brought the findings to Tehran and presented them to Fath-Ali Shah.
 They were placed in the treasury by the Shah's order.
-After this incident, Prince Hossein Ali Mirza Farman Farma, governor of Fars and brother of Abdollah Mirza, immediately opened tombs of Achaemenid kings in Marvdasht and found them empty.
+After this incident, Prince Hossein Ali Mirza Farman Farma, governor of Fars and brother of Abdollah Mirza, immediately opened tombs of Achaemenid shahs in Marvdasht and found them empty.